Commencement & Graduation FAQs

 Summa Cum Laude: 3.85-4.00 (Gold Cord)

-*Please note – All grade-point averages used for commencement are calculated at the conclusion of the previous winter term.
+*Please note – All grade-point averages used for commencement are calculated at the conclusion of the previous winter term only.
+Spring grades are not official until after the June Ceremonies.
 Grade-point averages are recalculated when all coursework is completed and the degree is conferred.
-If the participant has already graduated, the final GPA will be used.
+If the participant has already graduated, the final GPA (inluding transfer work) will be used.

 7. What if I need additional accommodations to participate in the ceremony?